SimeonEhrig/CUDA-Runtime-Interpreter/README.md

 A special case is `#define CUI_INTERPRET`.
 It changes the backend.
 If it is defined with `#define CUI_INTERPRET 1`, the interpreter use the JIT-Backend.
 If `CUI_INTERPRET` has the value 0, it will generate an object file.
 The object file can be linked (ld) to an executable.

+* CUI_PCH_MODE [0|1] if the value is 1, add an additional compiler stage to the device jit
+  * the CUDA device code will translate to a PCH file and then to PTX
 * CUI_PRINT_INT_MODE [0|1] if the value is 1, print which interpreter mode is selected
 * CUI_DEBUG_BACKEND [0|1] if the value is 1, the llvm::DebugFlag will be enabled and all debug information of the backend will be written on the console (independent of CUI_INTERPRET)
 * CUI_DEBUG_JIT_OBJ [0|1] if the value is 1, the jit backend write the object code in a file, which is generated during the jit process (only if CUI_INTERPRET is 1)